jcrawley/Spitfire/README.md

 # Spitfire

 Spitfire is a language that allows the user to implement solutions as fast as possible using the least amount of keystones.
 Ain't nobody got time to type out whole words!
-One day in class, Joe said I want to make a language that spits fire.
+One day in class, `jcrawley` said I want to make a language that spits fire.
 On that fateful day, we knew we had our name.

 ### Examples